aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

     - Technical partitioning vs domain partitioning (aka organizing by feature) are 2 common partitioning
 - **THIS IS ONE OF THE FIRST DECISIONS AN ARCHITECT MUST MAKE**
 - Domain partitioning is inspired by DDD
-    - Architect identifies workflows or domains that are independent and decoupled from each other
+    - Architect identifies workflows or domains that are independent and decoupled from each other (usually these workflows identifies as verbs when talking with business - see Kata below)
         - Microservices architectural style is inspired by this
-    - With domain level paritioning, you will still have technical layers inside of top level domain paritioned set of components
+    - With domain level paritioning, you may still have technical layers inside of top level domain partitioned set of components
         - For example in image below, `CatalogCheckout` could still have technical layer partitioning inside of it
         - Each component may have layers inside of it
 - With domain partitioning, your components are more aligned to reflect the types of changes that usually occur (feature changes/requests)